 I use booking.com a lot for my bookings, but one thing which constantly bugs me are the e-mails after a booking – stating “The prices for [CITY YOU JUST BOOKED] just dropped again!”.
 Really, booking.com?!?
 It happend to me several times already that I booked a Hotel and after some hours I received a message that the prices in this city just dropped.
 This is a perfect sample of how to do data science wrong

 So, I am wondering if this happens on purpose or rather on incident.
 If we would expect it to happen on purpose, I would like to question the purpose of it.
-Basically, you buy something and then get told – haha, it just got cheaper, we got you?
-No, I don‘t think so.
+I just booked a Hotel and was sure that I got a good deal.
+But – sorry – you spent more 😉 No, I don‘t think so.
 I believe it rather the opposite: incident.

 Let me know what experiences you had.